UoB-COMSM0166/2025-group-21/README.md

     </tr>
     <tr>
         <td rowspan="1">Environmental</td>
-        <td>As an avid player, I want a game that feels representative of my interests.</td>
+        <td>As an environmentally conscious player, I want a game that reflects its environmental state, so that it can promote sustainability.</td>
-        <td>The game should feel grounded in its environment.</td>
+        <td>Given the game is set in the Antarctic, when a player interacts with the game, then they should have the opportunity to learn or contribute to the Antarctic sustainability.</td>
     </tr>
     <tr>
         <td rowspan="2">Individual</td>